Lists and facts

 County garden lists

-Richard Porter (now living in Norfolk) has set the pace with a mind-blowing combined list of 154 species from his two virtually adjacent gardens in Roundhouse Drive, Perry (overlooking Grafham Water).
+In third place, Richard Porter (now residing in Norfolk) had originally set a blistering pace, with a combined list of 155 species from his two virtually adjacent gardens in Roundhouse Drive, Perry (overlooking Grafham Water).
 When Richard lived at number 17, between 1982–1988 he totalled an impressive 120 species and a staggering 143 when he lived at number 21, between 1988–1999.
-Mike Everett is in second place with an amazing 144 species since 1980 in his garden at Hemingford Grey.
-Mark Peck and Steve Dudley are in joint third place with an impressive 135 species, Mark has amassed this total since November 1997 in his garden at Sutton Gault, but Steve, based at Farcet Fen, has managed to quickly reach this total since November 2002...
+One wonders what would have been added in the intervening 20 years!

 To add your own list to this page or to have your entries updated, please contact Mark Hawkes.